ChristosT/dummy-guide/doc/source/UsersGuide/introduction.rst

 This guide can be split into two volumes. :numref:`chapter:Introduction` to :numref:`chapter:SavingResults` can be considered the user's guide, where various aspects of data analysis and visualization with |ParaView| are covered.
-:numref:`chapter:PropertiesPanel` to :numref:`chapter:CustomizingParaView` in Reference manual partprovide details on various components in the UI and the scripting API.
+:numref:`chapter:PropertiesPanel` to :numref:`chapter:CustomizingParaView` in Reference manual part provide details on various components in the UI and the scripting API.

 Getting help